+1 (506) 500-5957 sales@monovm.com

 sudo usermod -g newgroup username

 Here, -g signifies the primary group.
 Previously, we used -G, which is used for the secondary groups.
-Additionally, as the user can only inhibit one primary group, therefore, the initial username that you had set would no longer be primary.
+Additionally, as the user can only inhibit one primary group, the initial username you had set would no longer be primary.

 How to remove a user?